absmach/magistrala-docs/docs/bootstrap.md

 }
 ```

-The response consists of an ID and key of the Mainflux thing, the list of channels and custom configuration (`content` field).
-The list of channels contains not just channel IDs, but the additional Mainflux channel data (`name` and `metadata` fields), as well.
+The response consists of an ID and key of the Magistrala thing, the list of channels and custom configuration (`content` field).
+The list of channels contains not just channel IDs, but the additional Magistrala channel data (`name` and `metadata` fields), as well.

 ### Enabling and disabling things